oroinc/documentation/user_guide/channel_guide.rst

 .. image:: ./img/channel_guide/channels_created_b2b_view.png

-- Deactivate or activate channels : guilabel:`Deactivate` or :guilabel:`Activate` buttons.
+- Deactivate or activate channels :guilabel:`Deactivate` or :guilabel:`Activate` buttons.

   No new data from the channel will be uploaded for inactive channels.